-With 86% of today’s business leaders believing UX is just as important for enterprise apps as it is for consumer apps, Syncplicity has set the bar on UX for file sharing apps across the enterprise mobile work/collaboration space.
+With 86% of today’s business leaders believing UX is just as important for enterprise apps as it is for consumer apps, Syncplicity by Axway has set the bar on UX for file sharing apps across the enterprise mobile work/collaboration space.
 For a quick demo of the product’s key features click here.

 2013 was an amazing year for enterprise IT—the pace of innovation is higher than it has ever been and there is no sign of any slow down.
 In my view, 2014 is going to be a pivotal year in the transformation of enterprise IT.
 Here are just a few predictions of what I see happening in enterprise software in 2014.

 It’s a flawed approach to believe that a "one size cloud fits all” approach is appropriate, particularly in the enterprise and specifically for cloud storage.
 According to a survey that will be published in early 2014 by ESG, a leading analyst firm, 97% of IT professionals who have already deployed an online file sharing solution in the cloud are “extremely” or “somewhat interested” in on premise storage options.
 In 2014 hybrid cloud will emerge as the de facto choice for organizations that don’t want to and can’t afford to treat all applications and information equally.

 Mobile consumer apps have trained people to not just want, but demand a great user experience.
 One victim of this movement will be the death of feature-bloated apps.
 Instead, there will be a relentless focus from enterprise software vendors on simplicity of design and function.
 Those companies who fail to embrace this imperative will be left behind.